This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- In a bowl, combine the flour, brown sugar, baking powder, salt and pumpkin pie spice and stir to combine.
+- In a large batter bowl, combine the flour, brown sugar, baking powder, salt and pumpkin pie spice and stir to combine.

-- In a large bowl, combine milk, pumpkin puree, egg, and butter.
-Mix until there are few to no lumps left.
+- In another bowl, whisk the milk, pumpkin puree, egg, and melted butter.
+Mix until you have a smooth liquid mixture.

-- Add the wet ingredients to the dry ingredients and whisk together just until combined.
+- Add the wet ingredients to the dry ingredients bowl and whisk from the outside of the bowl inwards until a batter is formed.

 I made this recipe with gluten free flour and I gotta say these pumpkin pancakes are delicious and super easy!!